Roho7/comp4024/weekly-reports/week5/week5-EndUserGuideFinal.md

 Support
 -------

-For further assistance or to report bugs, please contact our support team at GitHub.
+For further assistance or to report bugs, please contact our support team on [GitHub](https://github.com/Roho7/comp4024/tree/main).